eProsima/Micro-XRCE-DDS-docs/docs/client.rst

     mrStreamId mr_create_input_reliable_stream(mrSession* session, uint8_t* buffer, size_t size, size_t history);

-Creates and initializes a reliable stream for receiving messages.
+Creates and initializes an input reliable stream for receiving messages.
 The returned ``mrStreamId`` represents the new stream and can be used to manage it.
 The number of available calls to this function must be less or equal than ``CONFIG_MAX_INPUT_RELIABLE_STREAMS`` value of the ``client.config`` file.